 Displays the wireless signal strength in decibels (dBm).
 The decibel scale is negative, so smaller absolute values correspond to stronger signals (i.e. -20 dBm is stronger than -80 dBm).
 The signal to noise ratio (SNR) is the difference between the signal and the noise (e.g. if the noise is -80 dBm and the signal is -20 dBm, the SNR is 60 dB); the larger the SNR, the better.
-In general, connections should have an SNR greater than -20 dBm, or the user may experience poor reliability and/or performance.
-If the signal is less than -50 dBm, the user should consider repositioning their workstation or Access Point, rotating the Access Point's antennas, or Limiting their Transmission Rate (described on page of the troubleshooting section of the manual), to ensure a reliable wireless connection.
+In general, connections should have an SNR greater than 20 dBm, or the user may experience poor reliability and/or performance.
+If the signal is less than -50 dBm, the user should consider repositioning their workstation Wireless Router or Access Point, rotating the Wireless Router or Access Point's antennas, or Limiting their Transmission Rate (described on page 38 of the troubleshooting section of the manual), to ensure a reliable wireless connection.

-(i) Noise
+(j) Noise

 Displays the intensity of the external noise, on this wireless channel, in decibels (dBm).
-If the noise is greater than -70 dBm, the user should consider changing the wireless channel used, in their Access Point, to ensure a reliable wireless connection.
+If the noise is greater than -70 dBm, the user should consider changing the wireless channel used in their Wireless Router or Access Point, to ensure a reliable wireless connection.